Ballyconnell: Economy

-The industry in the area is mainly agricultural, but it also has a large cement factory (formerly owned by former billionaire businessman, Sean Quinn), a plastics factory and an animal feeds plant.
-Tourism is an important part of the town's economy with cabin cruisers using it as a stopping place when navigating the Shannon-Erne Waterway.
+While traditional industry in the area is mainly agricultural, significant industrial development has taken place around Ballyconnell over recent decades.
+These developments mostly associated with the former Quinn Industries quarry works and the building of a large cement factory and glass works (now Manook Industries).
+Other local companies include a plastics factory and an animal feeds plant.
+This in turn has led to significant population growth and a housing boom about the town.
+Tourism is an important part of the local economy, with canal cruisers as a convenient stopping place when navigating the Shannon-Erne Waterway.
+Ballyconnell is an important 'gateway town' for the cross border UNESCO Cuilcagh Global Geopark.
 The town has a proud record in the National Tidy Towns Competition, winning the overall award in 1971 & 1975, together with many County winner awards through the years.
 In the 18th century lead, silver, coal, limestone, granite, marble, gravel, sand and iron were all mined from Slieve Rushen mountain.

 Sport

 The first GAA club in Ulster was founded in Ballyconnell in 1885 and named 'Ballyconnell Joe Biggars' in honour of the then MP for West Cavan, Joseph Biggar, but later changed its name to "Ballyconnell First Ulsters".
 Their original strip consisted of horizontal stripes coloured black, red and yellow.